 OPERATIONS

+OIDD 611: Quality and Productivity 0.5 CU

-OPIM 612: Business Analytics 0.5 CU
+OIDD 612: Business Analytics 0.5 CU

-OPIM 613: Information Technology 0.5 CU
+OIDD 613: Information Technology 0.5 CU

-OPIM 614: Innovation 0.5 CU
+OIDD 614: Innovation 0.5 CU

-OPIM 615: Operations Strategy 0.5 CU
+OIDD 615: Operations Strategy 0.5 CU

-Once you have completed the foundational operations management course, OPIM 611, you can then choose from four options.
-You must choose at least one of these options, but you could choose more - the material in these classes is not overlapping so a student could complete all four courses.
-Which course (or courses) you choose could depend on your background, your interests and your career objectives.
-OPIM 612 is about gathering, understanding and analyzing the enormous amount of data available to companies to make smarter, targeted and dynamic business decisions.
-OPIM 613 is for those with a technology interest, especially how information technology transforms companies and entire industries.
-OPIM 614 focuses on how to bring innovative ideas to market, and may be especially appropriate for those with entrepreneurial aspirations.
-OPIM 615 builds on OPIM 611 to understand how a firm can strategically use operations to gain a competitive edge or even to develop new business models.
+The Operations, Information and Decisions core requirement is comprised of two courses.
+At least one course in operations management, either OIDD 611 or OIDD 615, must be completed.
+OIDD 611 focuses "inside the firm" with an emphasis on maximizing process efficiency, quality and productivity.
+OIDD 615 focuses "outside the firm" with an emphasis on supply chains and business model design.
+OIDD 611 and OIDD 615 complement each other nicely and students would value taking both of them.
+Your choice of two courses from the set of five options will often depend on your background, interests and career objectives.
+And because the material in these classes is not overlapping, a student could complete more than two and even all five of them (e.g., if you intend to major in operations).
+OIDD 612 is about gathering, understanding and analyzing the enormous amount of data available to companies to make smarter, targeted and dynamic business decisions.
+OIDD 613 is for those with a technology interest, especially how information technology transforms companies and entire industries.
+OIDD 614 focuses on how to bring innovative ideas to market, and may be especially appropriate for those with entrepreneurial aspirations.
 Note, if you have experience in one of the areas it will not help you meet the requirement.
-Rather you should select one of the other four options to complete your Operations requirement.
-Thus, this requirement cannot be waived.
+Rather you should select the pair of courses that best expands your knowledge to complete your Operations requirement.
+Thus, none of the course in this requirement can be waived.